-Founder of the Guyana Foundation, Mrs. Supriya Singh-Bodden addressed a gathering of Ambassadors from numerous Caribbean Countries last evening, 15th November, in Havana, Cuba.
+Founder of the Guyana Foundation, Mrs. Supriya Singh-Bodden addressed a gathering of Ambassadors from numerous Caribbean Countries on the evening of Wednesday 15th November, in Havana, Cuba.
 She presented to them some background on the work of the Guyana Foundation and explained the recent collaboration of a Mental Health Conference between the Guyana Foundation and The University of Medical Sciences in Ciego De Avila.
 The purpose of the upcoming conference in January 2018 is to deal with alcohol addiction, domestic abuse, child abuse and suicide.

 Mrs. Singh-Bodden made it clear that this event will not just be another talk shop, but will see these highly accomplished professionals assisting afterwards with the preparation of material that will be used during groundwork in the villages.
 This is easily understandable and is all in an effort to reach those persons who are suffering in silence and cannot find a way to reach out for help.
 She further encouraged these Ambassadors to ensure that in their own countries they put mental health on the front burner.